cjnevin/IdealCleanArchitecture/README.md

 Modular clean architecture implementation.
 If you're looking to start a new project and familiar with Redux I'd recommend The Composable Architecture (TCA).
 But if your team prefers/understands Clean Architecture this is a great way to enforce the boundaries between layers.

+Each feature is broken out into it's own modules, one for *Infrastructure* (if needed), one for *Presentation*, one for *UI*.

+Domain is the common rules and behaviours between modules.
+Since many of these features will overlap it makes sense having this as a shared module which stores all of the abstract types (services, routes, etc), entities, and interactors.

+App is also a common area where all of the wiring is done between modules, this is where the Routers are implemented and Dependencies are injected.

 Legend:
 ```
 💭 - Abstract (Protocol)